aptalca/docker-ha-bridge/README.md

 # Home Automation Bridge

-Use Amazon Echo to voice control your home automation devices (uses http commands between the echo and your home automation controller)
+Use Amazon Echo to voice control your home automation devices through http commands sent to your home automation controller or built-in direct control of the Harmony Hub.

 ## Install On unRaid: